Saturday, 24 August 2019

 Jessica Kellgren-Fozard just sums up the plastic straw ban perfectly in how is affects some disabled people including myself.
 I couldn't make a better video if I tried.

-As an essential plastic straw user who has seizures, involuntary movements, allergies, weak or spilted wrists and POTS (resulting in needing to lay down and drink a lot) along with a bunch of other stuff straws allow me to keep hydrated without wearing my drink.
+As an essential plastic straw user who has seizures, involuntary movements, allergies, weak wrists or having to wear splints and PoTS (resulting in needing to lay down and drink a lot) along with a bunch of other stuff, straws allow me to keep hydrated with ease.

 Jessica speaking out on this issue is so important to me.
 Like Jessica I've received a lot of negativity taking about the straw ban and how it affects me, or receiving comments like "I'm disabled and I don't need straws" or the many suggestions telling me about x,y,z, alternatives which don't work for me and then getting tired and bored repeating myself and having to explain why x,y,z, aren't suitable.